- 375g pack sweet shortcrust pastry

 For the orange filling

-- 5 medium orange, zest and juice kept separate
+- 5 medium oranges, zest and juice kept separate

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…